ijpq/ece408/README.md

-some of slides has not been released. download it at https://wiki.illinois.edu/wiki/display/ECE408/Class+Schedule later
+some of slides has not been released.

+check it state of downloadable at https://wiki.illinois.edu/wiki/display/ECE408/Class+Schedule later
+---

+lec4 :
+in the reading part, giving a Matrix multiplication example and then talk about different memory type in CUDA model. based on above,